GoToHealth Media Video

 In this presentation, Dr. Charisse Litchman discusses their award-winning app for patients managing their multiple sclerosis symptoms, and how it helps both patients and their health professionals monitor progress and adjust treatments.

-Did you like this?
+Did you like your experience?

 Please leave us a Testimonial.